nikzsathe/Metanava-Website/SUPABASE_SETUP.md

 ```

 **Important**:
+- ✅ Use the **anon public key** (NOT the service_role key)
+- The anon key is safe to use in client-side React code
 - Never commit the `.env` file to Git if it contains secrets
 - The `.env` file should already be in `.gitignore`
 - For Netlify, you'll need to add these as environment variables in the Netlify dashboard
+- ⚠️ **NEVER** use the service_role key in your React app - it bypasses all security!

 ## Step 5: Configure Netlify Environment Variables